-Subject to the satisfaction of the legal requirements and procedures, the executive attachment is the step preceding the compulsory sale of the defendant's assets through public auctioning under the supervision of the competent enforcement judge.
+Subject to the satisfaction of certain legal requirements and procedures, the executive attachment is the step preceding the compulsory sale of the defendant's assets by public auction under the supervision of the competent enforcement judge.

 Executive attachment procedures differ depending on the nature of the asset subject to the attachment; ie, a movable or an immovable asset.